 Legal Framework of MoU (Memorandum of Understanding)

-8 Mins read
+11 Mins read

-What is a MoU?
+What is an MoU?

 A Memorandum of Understanding is a declaration of common intention and understanding between two or more parties designed to settle their common goals and how to achieve them.
-MOU does not have the power of a contract in a court of law, however, it is very important in order to avoid needless conflicts between interested parties and also ensure that everyone agrees on key issues before proceeding to serious discussions or signing an agreement.
+An MOU does not have the power of a contract in a court of law; however, it is very important in order to avoid needless conflicts between interested parties and also ensure that everyone agrees on key issues before proceeding to serious discussions or signing an agreement.

 Typically, a Memorandum of Understanding would elaborate on the purpose of cooperation, activities to be implemented, roles of participants and the basic framework under which this cooperation can take place.
 It may also include details on how long parties intend to work together, ways the agreement might be modified, or how it might be ended.
-Even though an MOU would be more of a gentleman’s agreement in the majority of the circumstances, if not otherwise specified, most contracts are subject to minimum penalties or legal consequences at the time of violation.
+Even though an MOU would be more of a gentleman’s agreement in the majority of circumstances, if not otherwise specified, most contracts are subject to minimum penalties or legal consequences at the time of violation.
 In this respect, the primary emphasis is on every representative having good faith and showing intent to cooperate.

 Although MOUs fail to fully attain the legal effect of contracts, they are very instrumental as the first steps of negotiation, especially in situations involving strategic partnerships or programs with several actors.
 In the case of promoting the advancement of cooperation and signing of a formal agreement, the very clear definition of objectives and responsibilities in the MOU helps a lot.
 Such documents help interested parties be focused on a common cause and prepare the stage for even more complex solutions; therefore, such bilateral agreements are necessary.